 The location of an amendment within the Code is essentially a structural issue and does not change the effect of the amendment itself.
 Whether an amendment should apply to both New Zealand and Australia or Australia only is, however, a consideration.

-The Application is framed in terms of seeking an amendment to the Code to permit the sale of Roquefort cheese in Australia, not in Australia and New Zealand.
-Thus, it would be consistent with The Application for an Australia only Standard to apply.
-In addition the New Zealand Food Safety Authority have expressed the view that the permissions for Emmental, Gruyere and Sbrinz cheeses currently in Standard 2.5.4 - Cheese, should be placed within Standard 1.6.2 - Processing Requirements, applying to Australia only.
+Application A499 seeks an amendment to the Code to permit the sale of Roquefort cheese in Australia (not Australia and New Zealand).
+It would therefore be consistent with the Application for an Australia only standard to apply.
+Further, the New Zealand Food Safety Authority has expressed the view that the permissions for Emmental, Gruyere and Sbrinz cheeses currently in Standard 2.5.4 - Cheese, should be placed within Standard 1.6.2 - Processing Requirements, applying to Australia only.
 An amendment to this Standard to permit the sale of Roquefort would then automatically apply in Australia, but not to New Zealand.
 The importation of Roquefort into New Zealand would only be permitted if the New Zealand (Milk and Milk Products Processing) Food Standards 2002 is amended, which is a matter for the New Zealand Government to determine.

-In developing the Seafood PPP Standard and the broader Code structure for PPP Standards, it has become apparent that aspects of Chapters 1 and 2 of the Code would more appropriately be located in Chapter 4 (Primary Production Standards) of the Code.
+In developing the Seafood PPP Standard and the broader Code structure for PPP Standards, it has become apparent that aspects of Chapters 1 and 2 of the Code would more appropriately be located in Chapter 4 (Primary Production Standards) of the Code (applying to Australia only).
 The processing requirements currently located in Standard 1.6.2 are a prime example of this.
 In addition, the separation of processing requirements with respect to cheese between Standards 1.6.2 and 2.5.4 does not sit logically within the structure of the Code.

-FSANZ therefore intends to take the opportunity presented by this application to begin to rectify this situation by locating relevant Code requirements for cheese within a blank Dairy PPP Standard in Chapter 4 of the Code.
+FSANZ therefore intends to take the opportunity presented by this application to begin to rectify this situation by locating relevant Code requirements for cheese within Chapter 4 of the Code.
 This is a matter of structure, not substance.
 That is, changing the location of these provisions within the Code does not change the effect of the provisions.
+Standard 4.2.4A - Primary Production and Processing Standard for Specific Cheeses, details the requirements for certain cheese products such as Roquefort cheese.
 Code requirements in relation to cheese generally (including raw milk issues) can then be considered in the context of the general development of the Dairy PPP Standard (discussed in Section 4.3).